All that glitters isn't gold: tourist scams are specifically designed to part you from your hard-earned cash, not to provide you with any value.

-TIPS: If at all possible, try to team up with someone for a cab ride.
+How to avoid scams like these: If at all possible, try to team up with someone for a cab ride.
 Ask around the taxi line at the airport.
 Don't get into an unofficial taxi unless that's the country's norm, like in Cuba, where most taxis are unofficial.
 And always make sure you can open the doors from the inside.

 Two GOOD NEWS taxi stories

 It's not all scams - sometimes you'll be surprised.